Isaiah 18:7

 whose land is divided by rivers

 This geographical detail points to the Nile and its tributaries, characteristic of the Cushite region.
-The mention of rivers signifies abundance and life, symbolizing the richness of the nations that will bring their gifts to God.
-It also serves as a reminder of God's creation and His dominion over all lands.
+The mention of rivers signifies the fertility and strategic importance of the land, yet it is ultimately under God's authority.

 Persons / Places / Events